ginkgo/trackball/README.md

 Similarly I'd like to make a magnetically attached top cover for easy transport.

 The firmware could need quite a bit of cleanup.
+Alternatively adding support for this trackball in QMK might also be an option once things stabilize a bit.

 I've used jfedor2's mouse switch PCBs since I already had them lying around, but I think for someone making their own trackball it would make more sense to use some of the very cheaply available G304/G305 mouse switch kits (like [this](https://www.aliexpress.com/item/1005006636817494.html) one) instead.
 These come with switches and allow hot swap.
 This would need slight changes to the model.